 - Total Estimated SPR Funding Annually $ 125,000

-STP is a federal-aid highway flexible funding program that funds a broad range of surface transportation capital needs including roads, transit, airport access, vanpool, and bicycle and pedestrian facilities.
-Transit related planning, research, and development activities are also eligible uses of STP funds.
-CYMPO programs STP funds for primarily construction projects and has delivered every project that has been programmed with this type of funding since the inception of CYMPO.
+STBG is a federal-aid highway flexible funding program that funds a broad range of surface transportation capital needs including roads, transit, airport access, vanpool, and bicycle and pedestrian facilities.
+Transit related planning, research, and development activities are also eligible uses of STBG funds.
+CYMPO programs STBG funds for primarily construction projects and has delivered every project that has been programmed with this type of funding since the inception of CYMPO.

 Highway Safety Improvement Program (HSIP)